Jakhongir0103/jakhongir0103.github.io/_projects/4_project.md

 ## Technical Approach

 Our work extends the VeRL reinforcement learning framework to support multimodal training.
-The key innovation is creating a unified pipeline where visual data flows seamlessly alongside text throughout the entire RL loop.
+The key contribution is extending the agent-based multi-turn RL training to use tools with images as both input and output.

 ### Core Contributions